Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows II: Higher genus surfaces

 Like \Cref{thm:genus0}, this theorem by itself is not very interesting.
-It is already known that these full lift complements admit veering triangulations just from the fact that they are fibered (by \cite[Theorem D]{CD20}) and hyperbolic (by \Cref{thm:fulllifthyp}).
+It is already known that these full lift complements admit veering triangulations just from the fact that they are fibered with fully-punctured pseudo-Anosov monodromy (by \cite[Theorem D]{CD20}).
 In fact, the monodromies of some of the fibering on these manifolds has been studied in \cite{DL19} and \cite{Mar20}, and in the former paper, invariant (up to folding moves) train tracks were found for certain cases where all complementary regions are ($n \geq 5$)-gons.

 The more significant point behind the theorem is that we make explicit the description of the veering branched surfaces and how they sit inside the manifolds.
-A consequence of this is that since the Anosov flows corresponding to the dual veering triangulations as given by \Cref{thm:vtpAcorr} (1) must be the geodesic flow on $T^1 S$ (by \Cref{thm:sfspageod}), the flow graphs of these veering branched surfaces, which we can explicitly describe, will encode Markov partitions for geodesic flows.
+A consequence of this is that since the Anosov flows corresponding to the dual veering triangulations as given by \Cref{thm:vtpAcorr} must be the geodesic flow on $T^1 S$ (by \Cref{thm:sfspageod}), the reduced flow graphs of these veering branched surfaces, which we can explicitly describe, will encode Markov partitions for geodesic flows.

-We will explain the construction of the veering branched surfaces thus prove \Cref{thm:highergenus} in \Cref{subsec:notriangles} and explain the Markov partitions of geodesic flows we get from these in \Cref{subsec:Markovpart}.
+We will explain the construction of the veering branched surfaces, as well as discuss some generalizations of the construction, in \Cref{subsec:notriangles} and explain the Markov partitions of geodesic flows we get from these in \Cref{subsec:Markovpart}.